You are currently on Freehearingtest US

 One of the most detrimental conditions for your hearing aid is moisture and you should always be extra careful to keep your device away from any sources of moisture.
 That means it is best to avoid wearing your hearing aid in wet conditions.

-Getting the hearing aid wet can damage it significantly, especially if you do not take the necessary measures to dry it afterward.
+Getting the hearing aid wet can damage it significantly, especially if you do not take the necessary measures to dry it afterwards.
 That does not mean you should stay away from water in general - as long as there is no direct contact between the hearing aid and the water the device is safe.

 Your hearing aid can get wet in various ways.
 However, depending on the amount of moisture, if you act quickly, you can save your hearing aid from permanent damage.
 If a few drops of water accidentally find their way on the casing of the hearing aid, you should wipe them away carefully with a dry cloth or soft tissue.
 In cases you have to wear your hearing aid in places where there is a risk of moisture you can resort to one of the following: